-Allergens, viruses, and bacteria can all irritate the skin and nerves, which causes an itching sensation.
+Allergens, viruses, and bacteria can irritate the skin and nerves, causing an itching sensation.

-This article will look at the main causes of an itchy throat and ears, as well as some tips for relief, prevention, and treatment.
+This article will examine the main causes of itchy throats and ears and provide tips for relief, prevention, and treatment.

 The most common causes of an itchy throat and ears are allergies, viruses, and infections.
 However, some environmental factors can also cause itching.

-The following sections will look at some specific causes in more detail.
+The following sections outline some specific causes in more detail.

 Hay fever